guettli/programming-guidelines/README.md

 * Quartely goals (maybe with OKRs).
 * Get customer feedback.
 The application should provide a simple way for users to provide feedback.

+### Instead of Microservices?

+I think a great web applications has three types of parts:

+* It uses a well-known open-soure web framework (for example Django).
+* The project is a monolith.
+In most cases this is closed-source software.
+* Many tiny libraries.
+Some are open-source, some are (inhouse) closed-source.

+The last part is important.
+Imagine you want to run several projects, then putting generic code into the monolith makes it harder for you to create several projects.

+This architecture works fine for 99% of all projects.
+If you reach the limit, then you have enough money and development teams to refactor.

 ### Dark side of Pull-Request Reviews